 Try a different Dhow Cruise

 Along Doha’s Corniche, one cannot miss the rows and rows of wooden boats.
 At night, they light up the otherwise pitch-black Arabian Gulf with their multicolor LED lights.
 Much like Hong Kong‘s junk boats along Victoria Harbour, sans the light and sound show popular in the cosmopolitan city.

 These wooden boats are known as dhow boats.
 Traditional trading and sailing vessels, the origins of which are lost in obscurity.
-There are different types, and as I’m not a sailing fan, will not go into detail of how each of them differs from one another.
+There are different types, and as I’m not a sailing expert, will not go into detail about how each of them differs from one another.

 But one does not simply take a dhow cruise.